Fashion Design Program Coordinator Associate Professor

 Associate Degree, The Jagielonian University

+But, that is one night that all began semesters ago in the classroom.
 To Professor Deyo, costume design is about solving multiple problems to achieve one final goal.
-“From a costumer’s perspective, directors, choreographers, and actors have different needs; from the initial visual impact, to the more functional aspects related to each characters role in the production.”
+“From a costumer’s perspective, directors, choreographers, and actors have different needs; from the initial visual impact, to the more functional aspects related to each characters role in the production. ”

-As a costume designer, she brings to the college a broad skill set– from milliner to painter– and draws parallels to fashion.
+As a costume designer, Deyo brings a broad skill set– from milliner to painter– and draws parallels to fashion.
 She has created a wide range of wearable items, from dressing a cow for a National Geographic photo shoot to creating historically accurate garments for reenactment societies and everything in between.

 Her favorite area to explore is the integration of technology in fashion.
-“It is exciting to try new things: 3-D printing, 3-D pen tools with new filaments that stretch, glow and conduct electricity, light-up garments and ultrasonic bonding are just some of the new frontiers I have integrated into our curriculum.”
+“It is exciting to try new things: 3-D printing, 3-D pen tools with new filaments that stretch, glow and conduct electricity, light-up garments and ultrasonic bonding.
+Those are just some of the new frontiers I have integrated into our curriculum. ”

-She advises students that “It is important to build a broad portfolio and to show excellence in many areas.
-I try to include a wide range of special topics in our curriculum: millinery, print design, Cosplay and handbag design are a few we have explored recently.
-It makes them more marketable.”
+She advises students “It is important to build a broad portfolio and to show excellence in many areas.
+I try to include a wide range of special topics in our curriculum.
+Millinery, print design, Cosplay and handbag design are a few we have explored recently.
+It makes them more marketable. ”

-She has many career highlights but places writing the foundation for the curriculum for costume and technical design study at the Boston Arts Academy on top of the list, along with creating costume pieces for National Geographic Magazine and Cary Wolinsky Photography.
-She also mentions with pride, developing the textile department curriculum for the Charles River Creative Arts Program in Dover, MA.
+She places at the top of her list of achievements, writing the foundation for the curriculum for costume and technical design study at the Boston Arts Academy, along with creating costume pieces for National Geographic Magazine and Cary Wolinsky Photography and developing the textile department curriculum for the Charles River Creative Arts Program in Dover, MA.

-Professor Deyo is the Program Coordinator for Fashion Design and teaches the senior design studio development and production classes, Advanced Flat Pattern Drafting, Sophomore Design Studio and Special Topics in Fashion Design.
+Professor Deyo teaches the senior design studio development and production classes, Advanced Flat Pattern Drafting, Sophomore Design Studio and Special Topics in Fashion Design.